f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    ..
 NOTE:: We've just progressed into a **Declarative** instantiation, by
       defining the end state and relying on the iApp templates to handle the order of operations and configuration of specific objects.
-By doing this, we have drastically reduced the **Domain Specific Knowledge** requirement to interact with the device.
-In the next module, we will combine this concept with **Abstraction** to further simplify the interface.
+By doing this, we have drastically reduced the **Domain Specific Knowledge** required to interact with the device.
+In the next module, we will combine this concept with **Abstraction** to further simplify the interface the service consumer has to interact with.

 #.
 Now that the service has been deployed, let's review the BIG-IP configuration.
-   You can review via REST by sending the ``Step 1: Get Deployed iApp Services`` request again.
+   You can validate by sending the ``Step 1: Get Deployed iApp Services`` request again.
 Alternatively, you can login to BIG-IP A GUI to observe the service deployment via TMUI: